-This year you've made it a goal to write about your faith—maybe you have an LDS blog, maybe you’re keeping a journal, or maybe it’s something else entirely.
+This year you've made it a goal to write about your faith—maybe you have a religious blog, maybe you’re keeping a journal, or maybe it’s something else entirely.
 If you're struggling with what to write about and want to keep it faith-focused, start with these 100 ideas!

 President Wilford Woodruff is well known for his meticulous journaling habits, and he often taught that it's something we all should do.

 It may be considered by some not important to write or keep a record of our work or the work of God, but I believe it is.
 Otherwise the prophets would not have been moved upon to exhort us to faithfulness upon this subject.
 The Lord has told us that what we seal on earth shall be sealed in heaven and what we record on earth shall be recorded in heaven, and what is not sealed or recorded on earth is not sealed or recorded in heaven [see D&C 128:7–8].
 Therefore it appears to be very important that we do keep a true and faithful record in all things.